-Planning Parameter Value All hydrants shall be Dry Barrel and have an isolation valve on the bury Two isolation valves on the main at the hydrant bury connection is desired Air-Release (AR), Air Vacuum (AV), & Combination Valves All wells shall have AR and AV of the pump discharge.
-All highposystem mains that have the poshall have AR and AV valves.
-Be analyses, AR and AV valves shall the distribution piping system water column separation cause event. oints in the distribution tential of air accumulation ased on specific surge II be install at locations in that have the potential for
+Planning Parameter Value All hydrants shall be Dry Barrel and have an isolation valve on the bury Two isolation valves on the main at the hydrant bury connection is desired Air-Release (AR), Air Vacuum (AV), & Combination Valves All wells shall have AR and AV or combination valves on the pump discharge.
+All highpoints in the distribution system mains that have the potential of air accumulation shall have AR and AV valves.
+Based on specific surge analyses, AR and AV valves shall be install at locations in the distribution piping system that have the potential for water column separation caused by a water transient event.